 PLATINUM is very durable, hard-wearing, hypo-allergenic.
 It is the hardest of all the alloys.
 Platinum, which is naturally white, will not fade to yellow, like white gold can.

 18CT YELLOW GOLD is 75% gold, mixed with other alloys.
 It is durable and does not tarnish, corrode or react with its owners skin.
 This is an ideal metal alloy for making pieces such as engagement and wedding rings that need to last at least a lifetime!

 WHITE GOLD is composed of gold, alloys, and a rhodium plating which gives it a white look that’s very similar to platinum.
 While white gold looks very similar to platinum, over time the the rhodium plating in white gold will wear off and fade to a yellowish tinge.
 Once you re-polish and re-plate the white gold ring, it will look white again.

 FAIR TRADE gold and precious metals’ is a ground breaking initiative that offers a lifeline to poor and exploited small-scale miners around the world.
 It links consumers of jewellery with the source of their purchase.
 It is this link through Fairtrade standards and certification that makes Fairtrade gold the best gold in the world.
-RRH Jewellery uses Fairtrade gold upon request only.
+RRH Jewellery uses Fairtrade gold for all collections and bespoke work.
 For further information please get in contact.